 IFRS 15 contains presentation and disclosure requirements which are more detailed than the current standards.
-The presentation requirements represent a change from current practice and will increase the disclosures required in the financial statements.
-The Company is currently evaluating the systems, internal controls, policies and procedures necessary to collect and disclose the required information.
+The presentation requirements represent a change from current practice and will increase the disclosures required in the consolidated financial statements.
+The Company is in the process of preparing its draft disclosures, which will be required in the first quarter of 2018 and in its annual financial statements for the year ended December 31, 2018.
+The Company continues to evaluate the systems, internal controls, policies and procedures necessary to collect and disclose the required information.